CONTENTS

 sure we’re supporting them as well.

-drawn a hard line on this.
+line on this.
 We are taking a zero-tolerance stance.
-What
+What effectively these

-effectively these individuals who are taking advantage of people’s desire to
+individuals who are taking advantage of people’s desire to come to our

-come to our province, what they are participating in is tantamount to human
+province, what they are participating in is tantamount to human trafficking.

-trafficking.
 And for me personally, it is completely unacceptable.
-My career,
+My career, prior to

-prior to becoming a member of the legislature, was in law enforcement.
-And it
+becoming a member of the legislature, was in law enforcement.
+And it is

 that they are not being taken advantage of by bad actors in the industry, we